douaeelh2/Java-Doc/README.md

               }
            ```

-      - `LinkedHashMap:` This class maintains the insertion order of elements in addition to providing fast access to elements through a hash table.
+      - `LinkedHashSet:` This class maintains the insertion order of elements in addition to providing fast access to elements through a hash table.
 This means that elements are traversed in insertion order when iterating over the map.

     ## 5. Stream API
     Stream API is a way to express and process collections of objects.
 Enable us to perform operations like filtering, mapping,reducing and sorting.
 The Stream API in the `java.util.stream` package in Java offers an simple approach to describe operations to be executed on a dataset.